cosmos/developer-portal/academy/2-cosmos-concepts/1-architecture.md

 <HighlightBox type="tip">

 The expandable above is meant as a design exercise.
-If you want to go from the design phase to the **implementation** phase, head to [Run Your Own Cosmos Chain](/hands-on-exercise/1-ignite-cli/index.md), which is a completely separate exercise from scratch.
+If you want to go from the design phase to the **implementation** phase, head to one (or both) of the following hands-on exercises:

+1. [SDK v0.50 Native](/hands-on-exercise/1-native/index.md), which is a short exercise to partially build your own checkers chain without the help of external tools, using the SDK's v0.50.
+2. [Rebuild Your Cosmos Chain With Ignite](/hands-on-exercise/1-ignite-cli/index.md), which is a completely separate exercise from scratch, using Ignite CLI, and an older version of the Cosmos SDK.
 <br/><br/>
 Relevant to this section on ABCI is the [Auto-Expiring Games](/hands-on-exercise/2-ignite-cli-adv/4-game-forfeit.md) section, where you use the Cosmos SDK to implement expiration in `EndBlock`.
 Be warned that this is an advanced section of the hands-on-exercise.
 <br/><br/>